yanyan-li/PlanarSLAM/README.md

 # PlanarSLAM
 This repo proposes a RGB-D SLAM system specifically designed for structured environments and aimed at improved tracking and mapping accuracy by relying on geometric features that are extracted from the surrounding.
-More details can be found from our papers ([RGB-D](https://arxiv.org/abs/2010.07997) and [Monocular](https://arxiv.org/abs/2008.01963)).
+More details can be found in our papers ([RGB-D](https://arxiv.org/abs/2010.07997) and [Monocular](https://arxiv.org/abs/2008.01963)).

-*The system will be <font color=#FF0000>released at the beginning of 2021</font> for celebrating the new year.
+*The system will be <font color=#FF0000>released at the beginning of 2021</font> to celebrate the new year.
 We hope everyone has a happy time and our world will get better soon.*

 **Authors:** Yanyan Li, Raza Yunus, Nikolas Brasch, Nassir Navab and Federico Tombari

 <img src="Examples/teaser.png"/>

 ## License

 PlanarSLAM is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).

 For commercial purposes, please contact the authors: yanyan.li (at) tum.de.
 If you use PlanarSLAM in an academic work, please cite:

 ```
 inproceedings{Li2020SSLAM,